Driving on Autobahn

 This sign indicates an Autobahn exit or a motorway interchange.
 The number in the circle indicates the interchange number.

-This particular example sign means the next exit from Autobahn to the city of Düsseldorf-Berath is 1000 meters away.
+This particular example sign means the next exit from the Autobahn to the city of Düsseldorf-Berath is 1000 meters away.

-Noticeboard indicating a 24-hours service area.
+Noticeboard indicating a 24-hour service area.

-"Autohof" means "Service Area".
+"Autohof" means "Service Area."

 This sign indicates the Autobahn route number.

 Autobahn kilometer marker.
 These markers are installed after every half kilometer.
-They can be used as location reference in the case of an emergency.
+They can be used as a location reference in the case of an emergency.

 Sign indicating construction work in progress.
 Be aware of workers and machinery.

 Autobahn detour sign.
-This sign is normally installed along with a white color supplementary sign that indicates the distance to the detour.
+This sign is normally installed along with a white supplementary sign that indicates the distance to the detour.

 The letter U represents Umleitung (detour).
 U22 means detour number 22.